datamapper/datamapper.github.com/docs/callbacks.markdown

 ================

 DataMapper supports callbacks using an [aspect-oriented approach](http://en.wikipedia.org/wiki/Aspect_oriented).
-You can define callbacks for any method as well as any class method arbitrarily.
+You can define callbacks for any of the model events: create, update, save, and destroy.

+Note: previously it was possible to declare advice for any method.
+This is being deprecated in future versions of DataMapper.

-Adding Instance-Level Advice
+Adding callbacks
 ----------------------------

-To declare advice (callback) for a specific method, first define a new method to be run when another is called, then define your point-cut.
+To declare a callback (advice) for a specific event, first define a new method to be run when the event is raised, then define your point-cut.

 {% highlight ruby linenos %}
 class Post